42009

 Engstrom told SVT that the authorities would need evidence of a crime in Swedish waters to justify a detention or a boarding, and the available information does not yet rise to that standard.

 "Everything points to the Chinese ship.
-It has slowed from 6.9 to 3.4 knots around the damaged cables and was in a Russian port before sailing out into the Baltic," Denmark's former chief defense intelligence analyst Jacob Kaarsbo told outlet TT over the weekend.
+It has slowed from 6.9 to 3.4 knots around the damaged cables and was in a Russian port before sailing out into the Baltic," former chief Danish defense intelligence analyst Jacob Kaarsbo told outlet TT over the weekend.

-"They are twisted in different directions, which may very well indicate that one side of the anchor has become stuck in something stuck down on the bottom or in some rocks," mariner Capt.
+"They are twisted in different directions, which may very well indicate that one side of the anchor has become stuck in something down on the bottom or in some rocks," mariner Capt.
 Lars Bo Nielsen told DR. "I have never seen such a bent anchor before."

-This time, governments around the Baltic are working on the assumption that the cable damage was an act of sabotage.
+This time, governments around the Baltic are working on the assumption that the cable damage was intentional.
 "No one believes that these cables were accidentally damaged.
 And I don't want to believe in the versions that anchors are to blame," said German Defense Minister Boris Pistorius last Tuesday.
 "So we have to conclude, without knowing who did that, that this is a hybrid action.
 And we also have to assume, without knowing, of course, that this is sabotage."